 I have included a recipe today for these beautifully soft, spicy and addicting Ginger Cookies.
 They are mouthwatering and conjure up Christmas in one bite.
 I have also written down a game plan and suggestions for things to have at the ready if you are planning to bake your gifts in the form of cookies this year.

 Buy Ingredients Ahead of Time!

 2. Buy your butter, eggs, flour, sugar (brown and white), cinnamon and vanilla in bulk from Costco if you have one around.
 Ours actually has organic eggs and butter which makes me very happy!

 3. Also, Costco has the very best and biggest parchment paper around.
 If you don’t have a Costco in your area, simply buy a couple of rolls of parchment from the grocery store.
 You will never, ever be happier that you have parchment than this time in your life.
 Parchment allows you to simply throw away the mess and keep moving forward on baking.
 Washing cookie sheets in between really slows you down too much when baking assembly line cookies.

-Make the Doughs:
+Make all of the Dough:

 4. Make double batches of all of your recipes and freeze the dough, one recipe a day (or every other day) for two weeks or one week depending on the number of various cookies you are making.
 The batters that freeze best are any kind of solid cookie doughs like chocolate chip cookies, ginger, peanut butter, etc; not flaky or delicate cookies such as my Crescent Cookies or Finnish Ribbons.